custom-stt

 Set audio arguments

-Write WebSocket DSL rules
+Write DSL rules

 Define query parameters, request rules, and response rules so Rapida knows how to talk to your provider.